Concordium/concordium-base/smart-contracts/docs/src/general/contract-on-chain.rst

 Smart contracts on the chain
 ===================================

-In this section we describe all aspects of smart contracts that are relevant for a node in the network.
+In this section we describe all aspects of smart contracts on the chain.
+This is especially relevant for a node in the network.

 Life-cycle
 ===================================